f5/otel-arrow-adapter/docs/validation_process.md

 the decoding process to invalid data.
 The decoding layer must be able to handle any invalid data and return appropriate error messages without crashing.

+## Capturing and Replaying production data

+A new version of the OTel file exporter has been implemented to capture OTLP traffic in a generic JSON format (with ZSTD compression).
+A set of tools have been developed to replay this data, convert it to OTel Arrow, validate the encoding/decoding process, and assess the compression and end-to-end performance.